 If we are successful in our phase 2 bid to the Heritage Lottery Fund, we will be given the go-ahead to start the building work in the latter part of 2018.
-The expected opening date for the new facility is late 2019 or early 2020.
+The expected opening date for the new facility is early 2020.

 The development of a new museum is a great opportunity to ‘think outside the box’ and to develop a really exciting and creative space!
 Interactive museum displays will make visits enjoyable and memorable, and galleries will change regularly so new objects will always be available to view.
 The focus of the new museum will be to tell the stories of local people and the development of the local area.

 A ‘Your Space’ area within the museum will allow the community to curate their own displays.
 Digitisation of archives, such as photographs and key documents, will help with family research and school or college projects.

 Visitors will also benefit from the specialist knowledge of local partner organisations such as the Stover Canal Trust, Ball Clay Society and Friends of the Railway Studies Collection Library.
 Additional themed exhibitions will attract visitors from further afield, and will encourage them to stay longer in the town, supporting the local economy.
 A higher profile in the town centre will increase the number of tourists that visit, allowing us to benefit from the huge influx of visitors to the area in the summer months.